pjlintw/Transformer-py/README.md

 ### Environment

-Create environment from file and activate the environment.
+Create an environment from file and activate the environment.

 ```
 conda env create -f environment.yaml
 conda activate fabian-pinjie
 ```

-If conda fails to create environment from `environment.yaml`.
+If conda fails to create an environment from `environment.yaml`.
 This may be caused by the platform-specific build constraints in the file.
-Try create one by installing the important packages manually.
+Try to create one by installing the important packages manually.
 The `environment.yaml` was built in macOS.

 **Note**: Running `conda env export > environment.yaml` will include all the dependencies conda automatically installed for you.
-Some dependecies may not work in different platforms.
+Some dependencies may not work in different platforms.
-We suggest you to use `--from-history` flag to export the packages to the enviroment setting file.
+We suggest you to use the `--from-history` flag to export the packages to the environment setting file.
 Make sure `conda` only exports the packages that you've explicitly asked for.

 ```